Bastnäsite: Occurrence

 Although a scarce mineral and never in great concentrations, it is one of the more common rare-earth carbonates.
 Bastnäsite has been found in karst bauxite deposits in Hungary, Greece and the Balkans region.
-Also found in carbonatites, a rare carbonate igneous intrusive rock, at the Fen Complex, Norway; Bayan Obo, Mongolia; Kangankunde, Malawi; Kizilcaoren, Turkey and the Mountain Pass rare earth mine in California, US.
+Also found in carbonatites, a rare carbonate igneous intrusive rock, at the Fen Complex, Norway; Bayan Obo, Inner Mongolia; Kangankunde, Malawi; Kizilcaoren, Turkey and the Mountain Pass rare earth mine in California, US.
 At Mountain Pass, bastnäsite is the leading ore mineral.
 Some bastnäsite has been found in the unusual granites of the Langesundsfjord area, Norway; Kola Peninsula, Russia; Mont Saint-Hilaire mines, Quebec, and Thor Lake deposits, Northwest Territories, Canada.
 Hydrothermal sources have also been reported.

 The formation of hydroxylbastnasite (NdCO_{3}OH) can also occur via the crystallization of a rare-earth bearing amorphous precursor.
 With increasing temperature, the habit of NdCO_{3}OH crystals changes progressively to more complex spherulitic or dendritic morphologies.
 The development of these crystal morphologies has been suggested to be controlled by the level at which supersaturation is reached in the aqueous solution during the breakdown of the amorphous precursor.
 At higher temperature (e.g., 220 °C) and after rapid heating (e.g. < 1 h) the amorphous precursor breaks down rapidly and the fast supersaturation promotes spherulitic growth.
 At a lower temperature (e.g., 165 °C) and slow heating (100 min) the supersaturation levels are approached more slowly than required for spherulitic growth, and thus more regular triangular pyramidal shapes form.